-People usually associate subliminal messaging with mind control and other CIA-related things, and expect that anyone exposed to it will immediately turn into some kind of killing machine, or will start speaking Spanish like he was born in Spain, or… Well, we can’t talk about mind control (haven’t tried that one yet, sorry 🙂 ), but the submininals are something we know a thing or two about – and it’s nothing like that.
+People usually associate subliminal messaging with mind control and other CIA-related things and expect that anyone exposed to it will immediately turn into some kind of killing machine, or will start speaking Spanish like he was born in Spain, or… Well, we can’t talk about mind control (I haven’t tried that one yet, sorry 🙂 ), but the submittals are something we know a thing or two about – and it’s nothing like that.

-When you read more about how subliminal messaging works, you will understand that the subliminal messages are something we’re dealing with daily, and that our brain “allows” some information to go directly into our subconscious simply because conscious dealing with them would mean a massive information overload that we wouldn’t be able to handle.
+When you read more about how subliminal messaging works, you will understand that we deal with subliminal messages daily and that our brain “allows” some information to go directly into our subconscious simply because conscious dealing with them would mean a massive information overload that we wouldn’t be able to handle.

-That’s one of the the “natural” uses of subliminal storing of different pieces of information we’re receiving in our everyday life.
+That’s one of the “natural” uses of subliminal storing of different pieces of information we’re receiving in our everyday life.
 However, subliminal messages can be willingly received as well – that is, you can choose to receive some messages that you feel will be beneficial to your mental or physical health.
 And it has its roots in science, but we have to be careful about what we’re expecting to get from them.
-No, they can’t harm us (not the positive subliminal messages used to enhance some of our natural abilities), but sometimes people feel the need to look for magical solutions, some that won’t require them making any effort – and this is certainly not that kind of help.
+No, they can’t harm us (not the positive subliminal messages used to enhance some of our natural abilities).
+Still, sometimes people feel the need to look for magical solutions, some that won’t require them to make any effort – and this is certainly not that kind of help.

 What Subliminal Messages Can Do for You

-The studies on subliminal messages show that they do work, but they give the best results when trying to convince someone of something they want to be convinced of anyhow.
-For example, there’s been a research where a theater used subliminal advertising to sell popcorn and soda.
-The sales rose at a very noticeable rate, but this were the people coming to watch the movie, and they were already “familiar” with the idea of eating popcorn and drinking soda there.
+The studies on subliminal messages show that they do work, but they give the best results when trying to convince someone of something they want to be confident of anyhow.
+For example, there’s been research where a theatre used subliminal advertising to sell popcorn and soda.
+The sales rose at a very noticeable rate, but these were the people coming to watch the movie, and they were already “familiar” with the idea of eating popcorn and drinking soda there.
 In other words, the idea has already been planted in their mind – the subliminal messages have only pushed them to act upon it.

-Now, these sentences won’t be of any help if you’re listening to them and holding a lit cigarette in your hand; but if you’re working on quitting, if you’re 100% committed to that goal consciously, and you need some extra help in enhancing your willpower to resist temptation, the subliminal affirmations will help you remain strong.
+Now, these sentences won’t be of any help if you’re listening to them and holding a lit cigarette in your hand.
+Still, if you’re working on quitting, if you’re 100% committed to that goal consciously, and you need some extra help in enhancing your willpower to resist temptation, the subliminal affirmations will help you remain strong.

-As for your Law of attraction success, subliminal messages won’t work if you don’t make the effort yourself: think about your desires and focus on them, make vision boards and wish lists, read about how manifestation works, take action when you’ve attracted the opportunity – the subliminals will help clarify and enhance the thoughts that are already going on inside your mind.
+As for your Law of attraction success, subliminal messages won’t work if you don’t make an effort yourself: think about your desires and focus on them, make vision boards and wish lists, read about how manifestation works, take action when you’ve attracted the opportunity – the subliminal will help clarify and enhance the thoughts that are already going on inside your mind.

 History of Subliminal Messages

-Will you be shocked if you hear that the usage of subliminal messages can be traced back to at least 5 century back?
+Will you be shocked to hear that the use of subliminal messages can be traced back at least five centuries?
 That’s right!
-Ancient Greeks used the science called rhetoric as a way of influencing people, and that’s the first known usage of subliminal messages in history.
+Ancient Greeks used the science of rhetoric to influence people, and that’s the first known use of subliminal messages in history.

-You see, subliminal messages can be put into any kind of visual or audio piece as fragments that our conscious mind doesn’t register – including speech.
-This is done by placing slight, almost imperceptible, emphasis on certain words in a sentence, or by using the words with more than one meaning.
+You see, subliminal messages can be embedded in any visual or audio piece as fragments that our conscious mind doesn’t register—including speech.
+This is done by placing slight, almost invisible, emphasis on certain words in a sentence or by using words with more than one meaning.
 Well, even the Ancient Greeks knew how to do that.

 This kind of persuasive speech has been used by great orators that are closer to our time – Abraham Lincoln and Winston Churchill used it to inspire people.